 Talk to your doctor if you suspect you have symptoms.

-These people are missing an essential enzyme that secretes hormones from their adrenal glands.
-As a result, the body produces more male hormones, which triggers the growth of extra chin hair.
+People with this condition are missing an essential enzyme that secretes hormones from their adrenal glands.
+As a result, the body produces more male hormones, which triggers the growth of extra facial hair.

-One of the biggest hormonal changes a woman's body can undergo is pregnancy.
+One of the biggest hormonal changes a woman’s body can go through is pregnancy.

 Some unusual or excessive chin hair growth is nothing to be alarmed about for a pregnant woman.